AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ### Force Analysis

-The main forces to design for are: 1) the force to close the check valve and 2) the force to open the check valve.
+The main forces to design for were: 1) the force to close the check valve and 2) the force to open the check valve.

-The force to close the check valve is supplied by the force of the falling water in the drive pipe.
-The force to open the check valve is supplied by a spring.
+The force to close the check valve was supplied by the force of the falling water in the drive pipe.
+The force to open the check valve was supplied by a spring.
 The spring force must be greater than the combined downward forces of the weight of the water in the drive pipe and the weight of the check valve plate.

-The formula for spring force is given by:
+The formula for spring force was given by:

 $$F = -kx$$